-Bradley’s Retail team is providing COVID-19 related information on the firm’s Coronavirus Disease 2019 (COVID-19) webpage, which features FAQs, attorney-authored content, webinar recordings, and helpful online resources.
+Bradley is providing COVID-19 related information on the firm’s Coronavirus Disease 2019 (COVID-19) webpage.

 Retailers are changing almost every aspect of the way they do business.
 They face new competitors and new forms of competition every day.
 Brick-and-mortar stores must revise their business model to respond to the squeeze of e-commerce.
 Retailers of every type and size must adapt their systems of distribution and logistics to meet changing consumer demands – including expectations for faster, safer, and less expensive delivery.